UrMango/sdarot-antiwait/README.md

 # sdarot-antiwait
-Website that gets you a SdarotTV episode without waiting for 30 seconds
+Script that gets you a SdarotTV episode without waiting for 30 seconds